-The APWG membership continues to follow ICANN community's efforts to define an interim plan to ensure that the existing public display (disclosure) of domain name registration data complies with the impending European Union General Data Protection Regulation (GDPR).
-To assist ICANN community in this effort, the APWG has collaborated with the Messaging, Malware, and Mobile Anti Abuse Working Group (M3AAWG) to conduct a survey of cyber investigators to understand how ICANN's Temporary Specification for gTLD Registration Data has affected their access and usage of domain name registration information and their ability to mitigate abuse.
+M3AAWG membership continues to follow the ICANN community's efforts to define an interim plan to ensure that the existing public display (disclosure) of domain name registration data complies with the European Union's General Data Protection Regulation (GDPR).
+To assist the ICANN community in this effort, M3AAWG has collaborated with the Anti-Phishing Working Group (APWG) in conducting a survey of cyber investigators to understand how ICANN's Temporary Specification for gTLD Registration Data has affected their access and usage of domain name registration information and their ability to mitigate abuse.

-From our analysis of over 300 survey responses, we find that the changes to WHOIS access following ICANN's implementation of the EU GDPR, the Temporary Specification for gTLD Registration Data1 ("Temp Spec", adopted in May 2018), is significantly impeding cyber applications and forensic investigations and allowing more harm to victims.
+From our analysis of over 300 survey responses, we find that the changes to WHOIS access following ICANN's implementation of the EU GDPR, the Temporary Specification for gTLD Registration Data1 ("Temp Spec," adopted in May 2018), is significantly impeding cyber applications and forensic investigations and allowing more harm to victims.

 The policy has introduced delays to investigations and the reduced utility of public WHOIS data is a dire problem.
-Delays favor the attacker and criminal, who can claim victims or profit over longer windows of opportunity.
-The loss of timely and repeatable access to complete WHOIS data is impeding investigations of all kinds, from fraud activities such as phishing and ransomware, to the distribution of fake news and subversive political influence campaigns.
+Delays favor the attacker and criminal, who can claim victims or profit over longer windows of opportunity while investigators struggle to identify perpetrators or strip them of their assets (i.e., domain names) with limited or no access to the data that had previously been obtained or derived from WHOIS data.
+The loss of timely and repeatable access to complete WHOIS data is impeding investigations of all kinds, from cybercrime activities such as phishing and ransomware, to the distribution of fake news and subversive political influence campaigns.

-From the responses of cybercrime investigators and anti-abuse service providers, we find that implementation of ICANN's Temp Spec impedes cyber security investigations: specifically,
+In their responses, cybercrime investigators and anti-abuse service providers overwhelming report that the implementation of ICANN's Temp Spec introduces the following impediments to cyber security investigations: